JimmyTran1206/c0523-code-solutions/react-refresher/react-refresher-quiz-notes.md

 - How do you let a parent component know that an event happened?

   - the parent component can pass the event handler to the child component.
-When fired, the event from the child component is bubbled up to the parent component.
+When the event is fired at a chile component, the event from the child component is bubbled up to the parent component.

 ## Notes